WUSTL-Biol4220/home/how_to_guide.md

 - Secure shell (SSH)
 - Lab virtual machines (VM)
 - Connect to the WUSTL cluster
-- Create a GitHub Classroom account
+- Create a GitHub account
-- Accept your lab assignment on GitHub Classroom
+- Accept your GitHub Classroom lab assignment
-- Submit your assignment on GitHub Classroom
+- Submit your GitHub Classroom lab assignment

 Technical details for how to use VPNs, VMs, `ssh`, `git`, etc. are provided in the [course lecture & lab notes](course_schedule.md).